Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 # Grading of Aggregate

-The grading of aggregates determines the particle size distribution of aggregates.
-It’s the most important factor for concrete mix.
-There are three types of graded aggregate Gap Graded Aggregate, Poorly graded aggregate, and Well-graded aggregate.
+The grading of aggregates determines their particle-size distribution.
+It’s the most important factor for a concrete mix.

 # Weather Condition